alinmih/MyDotNetRepository/README.md

 # MyDotNetRepository

-Personal projects written in c# or vb using dot.net framework.
+Personal projects written in c# or vb using dot.net or asp.net

 1. AccountManagerWithCollections -	.NET Framework App with generic collections.